Rudy Giuliani Is Reportedly Going To Yankee’s Game With Jeffrey Epstein Defender Alan Dershowitz

 In the midst of the Ukraine scandal, in which Donald Trump is accused of reportedly bribing Ukrainian President Volodymyr Zelensky to dig up dirt on Democratic presidential candidate Joe Biden, the president’s personal lawyer Rudy Giuliani has been on the attack.
-According to Giuliani and other Trump allies, Biden intervened in Ukraine’s legal system to help his son, Hunter, avoid trouble with the law.
+According to Giuliani and other Trump allies, Biden supposedly intervened in Ukraine’s legal system to help his son, Hunter, avoid trouble with the law.
 Despite their push, Fox News senior judicial analyst Andrew Napolitano shot down the theory and suggested that it has been countered by prosecutors in both the United States and Ukraine.

 Even as the purported scandal continues to dominate the news cycle, Giuliani doesn’t appear to be worried about stirring up controversy.
 According to Associated Press White House reporter Jonathan Lemire, he is taking some time to relax Friday with high-profile defense attorney Alan Dershowitz, who defended the convicted sex offender and accused sex trafficker Jeffrey Epstein.